-All entries for the tournament and any questions concerning the tournament and Crowley Spindler tied for should be directed to Iowa Amateur Softball Association.
+All entries for the tournament and any questions concerning the tournament. should be directed to Iowa Amateur Softball Association.
 Room 113.
 Field House.
-University of Iowa, Iowa City, Ia., 52242, Husband-Wife Golf In a husband-wife two-ball golf tournament at the Carroll Country Club Saturday, the Paul Collisons took the gross
+University of Iowa, Iowa City, Ia...52242.

+Husband-Wife Golf In a husband-wife two-ball golf tournament at the Carroll Country Club Saturday, the Paul Collisons took the gross honors in the low division with a 39. followed by Pat Riordan and Betty Tharnish at 43.